The biggest mistake you can make with a reckless driving charge in Virginia is treating it like a normal traffic ticket.

-Trials for reckless driving in Virginia take place in the local General District Court (in the city or county where you were cited).
-There, you can enter a plea of guilty, not guilty, or no contest.
+Trials for reckless driving in Virginia take place in the General District Court in the city or county where you were cited.

 Burdens of Proof and Criminal Convictions

 For this reason, a common defense is to argue that the officer made a mistake, or that their device incorrectly measured your speed.

 The officer can testify to anything that happened during the traffic stop, including any statements that you made to the officer regarding your speed.

 As the saying goes, anything you say will be used against you in a court of law.

 Finally, you should note that failure to appear in court is in itself a Class 1 misdemeanor in Virginia.